Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_18/07_Merge_and_merge_sort_algorithm_Reading•_._Duration_1_hour_30_minutes_1h_30m.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/O1LDW/merge-and-merge-sort-algorithm)

 There is no text to summarize.
-The provided text appears to be a summary of a course or educational material, listing recommended readings, lessons, and discussion prompts.
-It does not contain any specific information or technical details that can be summarized in 8 sentences.
+The provided text appears to be a course schedule or reading assignment list for an online learning platform or university course, specifically Week 18 topics.
+It outlines the required readings, videos, and exercises for completion, without any detailed content to summarize.

-However, I can provide a general outline of the content:
+However, I can provide a summary of the most important concepts related to merge and merge sort algorithms based on general knowledge:

-The essential reading covers topics studied in Week 18, including merge and merge sort algorithms.
-The text recommends watching videos and then studying the readings, specifically chapters from Cormen et al. on designing algorithms and the stable-marriage problem.
-The lessons cover merging and the Gale-Shapley algorithm.
-The discussion prompt asks students to reflect on what they learned and what they liked about the material.
+The merge and merge sort algorithms are used for sorting data in an efficient manner.
+Merge sort is a divide-and-conquer algorithm that works by splitting the input into smaller chunks, sorting each chunk recursively, and then merging the sorted chunks back together.

+The key steps of merge sort include:

+1. Divide: Split the input into smaller subarrays.
+2. Sort: Recursively apply the merge sort algorithm to each subarray.
+3. Merge: Combine the sorted subarrays into a single sorted array.

+Merge is a more general algorithm that can be used for various sorting and merging tasks, including sorting arrays and linked lists.

+If you provide the actual text or context, I'd be happy to assist with summarizing key concepts, formulas, links, and technical details.